 |19+ years||120 mcg||90 mcg||90 mcg||90 mcg|

-While Vitamin K deficiency is uncommon in the United States, I would recommend that all children over 1 take extra Vitamin K with their Vitamin D supplements.
+While Vitamin K deficiency is uncommon in the United States, I would recommend that teenagers and adults take extra Vitamin K with their Vitamin D supplements.
 Vitamin K2 (menaquinone) is the preferred form for supplementation.
 Fortunately, many Vitamin D3 supplements are already synergistically combined with the appropriate amount of Vitamin K2.

 Your Vitamin D supplement should contain only Vitamin D and a carrier oil (typically olive oil, medium chain triglyceride oil from coconut, or sunflower oil) – and nothing else.
 No artificial colors, flavors or preservatives.
 Stay away from polysorbate 80 and any other names you have trouble pronouncing.
 Your child doesn’t need any added ingredients – some of which can cause allergies and have been found to negatively affect children’s behavior, developing brains and immune systems.

-While there are many reputable sources of Vitamin D3/K2, I’ve handpicked the highest quality supplements to take the guesswork out of it for you.
-My Healthy Kids Happy Kids Vitamin D3/K2 Liquid, and Vitamin D3/K2 Capsules are exactly what I give to my whole family and recommend for all of my patients.
+While there are many reputable sources of Vitamin D3 and Vitamin K2, I’ve handpicked the highest quality supplements to take the guesswork out of it for you.
+My Healthy Kids Happy Kids Vitamin D+ gummies, Vitamin D3 liquid, Vitamin D3/K2 Liquid, and Vitamin D3/K2 Capsules are exactly what I give to my whole family and recommend for all of my patients.
 You can find more information here: Healthy Kids Happy Kids Online Store.

 Help Me Spread the Word